60th Academy Awards

 The 60th Academy Awards ceremony, presented by the Academy of Motion Picture Arts and Sciences (AMPAS), took place on April 11, 1988, at the Shrine Auditorium in Los Angeles beginning at 6:00 p.m.
 PDT.
 During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories honoring films released in 1987.
 The ceremony, televised in the United States by ABC, was produced by Samuel Goldwyn Jr. and directed by Marty Pasetta.
 Actor Chevy Chase hosted the show for the second consecutive year.
 Two weeks earlier, in a ceremony held at the Beverly Hilton in Beverly Hills, California, on March 27, the Academy Awards for Technical Achievement were presented by host Shirley Jones.

 The Last Emperor won all nine awards it was nominated for, including Best Picture and Best Director for Bernardo Bertolucci.
 For their performances in Moonstruck, Cher and Olympia Dukakis won Best Actress and Best Supporting Actress, respectively.
-Michael Douglas won Best Actor for his role in Wall Street; Sean Connery won Best Supporting Actor for The Untouchables.
+Michael Douglas won Best Actor for his role in Wall Street; and Sean Connery won Best Supporting Actor for The Untouchables, the latter becoming the first Scottish thespian to win an acting Oscar in any of the four categories.
 The telecast garnered 42.2 million viewers in the United States.

 Winners and nominees

-The nominees for the 60th Academy Awards were announced on February 16, 1988, at 5:38 PM PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Robert Wise, president of the Academy, and actress Shirley MacLaine.
-The Last Emperor received the most nominations with nine total; Broadcast News came in second with seven.
+The nominees for the 60th Academy Awards were announced on February 16, 1988, at 5:38 PM PST (13:38 UTC) at the Samuel Goldwyn Theater in Beverly Hills, California, by Robert Wise, president of the academy, and actress Shirley MacLaine.
+The Last Emperor received the most nominations, with nine total; Broadcast News came in second with seven.

 The winners were announced at the awards ceremony on April 11, 1988.
 The Last Emperor became the second film after 1958's Gigi to earn nine Oscar nominations and win all of them.
 For the first time in Oscar history, all five Best Director nominees were born outside the United States.
-Best Actor winner Michael Douglas became the second person to win Oscars for both acting and producing; he previously won a Best Picture award as co-producer of One Flew Over the Cuckoo's Nest.
+Best Actor winner Michael Douglas became the first person to win Oscars for both acting and producing, albeit the first person to win the awards for two separate films and in different years.
+He previously won a Best Picture award as co-producer of One Flew Over the Cuckoo's Nest (1975).